Foreclosure / Chapter 7 Bankruptcy

 Introduction

 If you are at the point where you can no longer afford your mortgage payments along with your other costs of living, you might be considering filing for bankruptcy to help stop a pending foreclosure.
-The question is: can filing for Chapter 7 bankruptcy really stop a foreclosure.
+The question is: Can filing for Chapter 7 bankruptcy really stop a foreclosure?
 And if so, for how long?
-This article is going to take a look at what Chapter 7 bankruptcy can do for you in this situation, and if it really is the best option.
+This article is going to take a look at what Chapter 7 bankruptcy can do for you in this situation, and if it truly is the best option.

 What is Chapter 7 Bankruptcy?